 Having a paleo thanksgiving can sometimes be a challenge.
-Although the turkey and veggies can sometimes be paleo friendly, usually the desserts, stuffing, gravy and condiments have flour or another that is not gluten free.
+Although the turkey and veggies are often paleo friendly, usually the desserts, stuffing, gravy and condiments have flour or something else that is not gluten free.

 That’s why I created this easy to navigate comprehensive list of delicious paleo Thanksgiving recipes all in one place!
 I want to make it easy for you to find your tried-and-true holiday recipes without sacrificing your dietary needs or flavor.